(All fields required)

 Kashikar-Zuck S, Goldschneider KR, Powers SW, Vaught MH, Hershey AD.
 Depression and functional disability in chronic pediatric pain.
 Clin J Pain.
 2001 Dec;17(4):341-9.

-Christopher S. Lee, MD Staff Anesthesiologist, Division of Anesthesia
+Christopher S. Lee, MD Staff Anesthesiologist, Department of Anesthesia

 Pediatric regional anesthesia and pain medicine; anesthesia for solid organ transplantation.

 Pediatric regional anesthesia and pain medicine; perfusion/reperfusion injury.